Sharansyan/Practical-Report/Practical-Report.md

 38. Program to find Factorial
 39. Program to Store Information of a Student using Structure
 40. Program to find Multiplication of Matrix using array
+41. Program to Find Palindrome Number
+42. Program to Implement Bubble Sort (using Recursion)
+43. Program to Find Factorial (using Recursion)
+44. Program to find Fibonacci series
+45. Program to find roots of quadratic eqation

 ###  1. Program to find Sum